gaapt/libertr/README.md

 Although we don't impose it, we'd appreciate if contributors avoided arguing semantics and added as much content as possible.

 Feel free to fork it, add more links/texts/... and submit a pull request.
-We're looking forward to expand our community as much as possible.
 ____________________

 ![](http://i.imgur.com/PMX3Yma.gif)